locnnil/workshop/docs/contributing.rst

 - **Be consistent**:
   Try to match the style of existing error messages.
   Most of these can be found by searching for ``fmt.Errorf`` and ``errors.New``.
-  Paths and other identifiers should be quoted if possible.
+  Paths and other identifiers should be double-quoted if possible.

 - **Consider the user experience**:
-  Error messages should be clear, and when possible, actionable.
+  Error messages should be clear and actionable.

 - **Be specific**:
-  For example, if a file was not found, the error message should include the path.
+  For example, if a file was not found, the error message should include its path.

-- **Think about nesting**:
+- **Mind the nesting**:
-  Start with lowercase letters and avoid trailing punctuation.
+  Start in lowercase and avoid trailing punctuation.
-  Try to avoid excessively long or repetitive error chains.
+  Avoid excessively long or repetitive error chains.
-  A common template is ``what was attempted: why it went wrong``.
+  A common template is: ``what was attempted: why it went wrong``.

 Code structure